TheCSharpAcademy/CodeReviews.Console.Calculator/README.md

-Second project of the C# Academy project based course.
+# C# Academy - Project 2

+In this project i build a calculator console app with the help of microsoft documentation.